jonas-thuvesson-winberg/webpack-workshop/2 - adding html and styling/2_-_adding_html_and_styling.md

 plugins: plugins
 ```

 3. The HtmlWebpackPlugin will inject the JavaScript and CSS into our HTML files at build time by default.
 It will not, however resolve any referenced images.
-Because of this we want to add the `html-loader` to the `rules` node:
+Because of this we want to add the `html-loader` to the the array in the `rules` node:

 ```
 {